 Heather, how wonderful that you want to enter cosmetic science.
 This industry, and science based industries in general, need more women.
 I have always found it amusing/appalling to hear non-make-up wearing, bald men men in our industry blab on about exactly what women want.
 Ha!

 We often get asked this and similar questions about becoming a cosmetic scientist on the Beauty Brains so we’ll provide a general answer here.
 Hopefully, some of this information helps you.

 Key Moves to Become a Cosmetic Scientist

 1. Get a science degree.
-Unless you have a relative who started the company, you will need a college degree in science since most cosmetic firms require it.
+Unless you have a relative who started the company, if you want to become a cosmetic chemist you will need a college degree in science since most cosmetic firms require it.
 Preferred ones include degrees in Chemistry or Chemical Engineering.
 However, plenty of scientists in our industry have Biology, Microbiology, and even Physics degrees.
 The specific college or Uni that you attend is less important than which degree you received.